30 Tips for Painting Almost Anything

 Transform your countertop

 If your laminate kitchen countertops are worn but still sound, give them a fresh, new look by resurfacing them.
 A variety of colors are available, and the process is no harder than painting.
 This coating system from Rust-Oleum is available in five colors ranging from light to very dark (for this project we chose Charcoal).
 The big pluses of this system are it's not smelly or difficult, you don't have to remove your countertops (!), the instructions are clear, and the kit comes with everything you need (except basic painting tools), plus it includes a very detailed DVD.
 This product can be applied to any laminate or hardwood countertop in reasonable condition.
 Burns and scratches are fine, but fill deep dents and chips before you use it.
+We've got you covered for painting laminate cabinets, too.

 30 / 30